fonchaves/fastfeet-backend/STEPS.md

 94. Create `OrderController.index` method to show all orders of an deliveryman

 95. Create `OrderController.show` method to show only orders delivered of an deliveryman

+96. Create `OrderController.store` method to permit deliveryman to start a delivery